Kerin Hilker-Balkissoon

 Teaching Focus

-At George Mason University, Kerin Hilker-Balkissoon teaches College of Science courses in scientific research, writing, communication, and leadership, and STEM career readiness.
+At George Mason University, Kerin Hilker-Balkissoon teaches College of Science courses in scientific research, writing, communication, leadership, and STEM career readiness.
 Courses taught include COS 120, COS 300/500, and UNIV courses.

 Awards

-• Virginia Excellence in Education Award (Virginia Tech School of Education)
+• Virginia Excellence in Education Award, Virginia Tech School of Education

 Back to Leadership